Interest Rates and Mortgage Programs

 If your loan requires mortgage insurance, the first month or so of the mortgage insurance will be collected at closing.
 Whether or not you must purchase mortgage insurance depends on the size of the down payment you make.
 The upfront insurance premium will be collected at your loan closing and the monthly premium will be included in your monthly payment.
 If your loan is a purchase, you'll also need to pay for your first year's homeowners insurance premium prior to closing.
 We consider this to also be a required advance.

-Back to Mortgage Help Center
+Back to Top Back to Mortgage Help Center